GovCompass

 proportionality

-Matching the weight of governance to the risk of the use case — heavy gates for high stakes, light touch for low stakes — which keeps controls credible and followed.
+Matching the weight of governance to the risk of the use case (heavy gates for high stakes, a light touch for low stakes), which keeps controls credible and followed.

 provider

-The actor who develops an AI system (or has it developed) and places it on the market or into service under its own name — carrying manufacturer-style duties: design controls, documentation, conformity.
+The actor who develops an AI system (or has it developed) and places it on the market or into service under its own name.
+It carries manufacturer-style duties: design controls, documentation, conformity.

 pseudonymisation

-Replacing identifying fields so data can't be attributed to a person without separate information — a minimisation and security technique that keeps data personal under GDPR.
+Replacing identifying fields so data can't be attributed to a person without separate information, a minimization and security technique that keeps data personal under GDPR.

 R